atlas-bear/mara/docs/deduplication/troubleshooting.md

 1. **Increase confidence threshold**: Raise the threshold to require more evidence (e.g., `?confidenceThreshold=0.8`)
 2. **Examine similarity components**: Review the logs to see which factors are driving the high similarity score
 3. **Adjust weights**: Consider updating the weight distribution in `calculateSimilarityScore`

+### Records Being Re-merged Incorrectly

+If records that were already merged are being incorrectly re-merged with different records:

+1. **Check merge chains**: Verify that the system is properly tracking merge relationships with the logs showing "Following merge chain" messages
+2. **Validate merge status fields**: Ensure records have the correct `merge_status` and `merged_into` fields set
+3. **Look for timing issues**: Check if the incident processing is happening before deduplication has completed

 ### Process-raw-data Not Running After Deduplication